naffnuff/SnesEmulator/README.md

 * Super Mario World
 * The Legend of Zelda - A Link to the Past
 * Super Metroid

-As of now, there is no audio.
+As of now, these three games are playable, however, there is no audio (on master, there is on the experimental and not quite stable audio branch).

 ## Build dependencies
 In order to build the source you will need a compiler capable of C++17.
 Visual Studio 2019 Community is the main tool I used, but I have also worked to keep compability with GCC (v7.3.1) and CMake (v3.10).
 You will also need